afitterling/secure-chat/README.md

-# A secure chat system to support people in HongKong to allow to communicate and to beat china
+# A secure chat system to support people in HongKong to allow to communicate freely and uncensored

 peer 2 peer is the way to go, but mine acts more meshed based (semi-centralized) mesh communication with many entry nodes.
-So mine is not peer to peer.

 network is ingres